 I visited St Kilda with my husband earlier this year for a short 3 day stay.
 The beachside suburb boasts an eclectic collection of entertainment, relaxation, and dining choices.
 Conveniently located just a short tram ride from the CBD in Melbourne, coming via the 96 from Bourke St. (Nothing says “you are in Melbourne” better than tapping on with your Myki card for a ride on the tram network.)

-We made our way from the airport to Southern Cross station using the SkyBus service, and from there caught the #96 tram out to Adina Apartments on Fitzroy St in St Kilda.
-We were a little disappointed with the house keeping for our stay this time, but the location was perfect for us, sitting between two different tram lines, the 16 and the 96.
+We made our way from the airport to Southern Cross station using the SkyBus service.
+From there we caught the #96 tram out to Adina Apartments on Fitzroy St in St Kilda.
+We were a little disappointed with the housekeeping for our stay this time, but the location was perfect for us, sitting between two different tram lines, the 16 and the 96.

 Fitzroy and Acland streets offer numerous selections of fast food, boutique restaurants, and pub dining.
-There is also a beautiful beach front restaurant called Donovans where we had an amazing meal for lunch.
+There is also a beautiful beachfront restaurant called Donovans where we had an amazing meal for lunch.
 Decisions, decisions….
-After dinner each night, we walked along the foreshore paths and out onto the iconic pier, past sailboats waiting patiently in the marina and kite-surfers rocketing along across the water and jumping waves with style as they go.
+After dinner each night, we walked along the foreshore paths and out onto the iconic pier.
+Walking the pier takes you past sailboats waiting patiently in the marina.
+We also saw Kite-surfers rocketing along across the water and jumping waves with style as we walked along the pier.

 St Kilda highlights

-- Out at the very end of the St Kilda Pier there is a breakwater wall which is home to a colony of little penguins – Eudyptula minor.
+Out at the very end of the St Kilda Pier, there is a breakwater wall which is home to a colony of little penguins – Eudyptula minor.
 The penguins arrive home from their days fishing after sunset to scrabble over the rocks, making a fair amount of noise in the process, as they climb their way back home.
 They are gorgeous to see, but not so easy to get a good photo of in the dark (“no flash please, it hurts our eyes”) .
 Each night a crew of patient Earth Care volunteers act as penguin guides